Sampling Techniques and Procedures

 Non-Random Sampling Techniques

 While random sampling is preferred (and considered by some to be the gold standard), it is not always possible to obtain a random sample.
 And while the basic procedures used with nonrandom sampling often mirror sampling procedures used to obtain random samples, any method of sampling that does not allow for individuals (or units) to have an equal and independent chance of being selected is referred to as nonrandom sampling.
 Nonrandom sampling is considered inferior to random sampling because there is a greater chance that the sample will not represent the population adequately.
 However, for a variety of reasons, nonrandom sampling in the social sciences is quite common.

 The most common reason for using nonrandom sampling is that of necessity.
-Random samples cannot be selected when the size of the population is unknown, individual cannot be easily identified, access to the potential respondents is restricted, or contact information is unattainable.
+Random samples cannot be selected when the size of the population is unknown, individuals cannot be easily identified, access to the potential respondents is restricted, or contact information is unattainable.
 In addition, even when random selection is implemented, ethical consideration regarding the protection of human subjects’ rights may prevent the sample from being a true random sample.
 For example, randomly selected individuals may not be willing to provide information or allow their information to be used.
-If this happens in large numbers, or in a systematically unbalance way, a potential random sample will in practice become a nonrandom sample considerably diminishing the chances that it adequately represents the population.
+If this happens in large numbers, or in a systematically unbalance way, a potential random sample will in practice become a nonrandom sample.
+This could considerably diminish the chances that it adequately represents the population.

 Regardless of the way a sample is obtained, the goal of any sampling technique is to allow the researcher to access information from those who can provide useful information.
 Useful in this case means providing information that helps answer the research questions is such a way that we can trust the results; this is an issue of validity.
 There are many ways to obtain a nonrandom sample.